Cage the Elephant: Social Cues (2018–2023)

 On February 11, 2019, Cage the Elephant announced a summer 2019 co-headlining tour with Beck, who is featured on the Social Cues track "Night Running."
 It was also featured in the soundtrack to the PlayStation 4 game MLB The Show 19.
 The album Social Cues was released on April 19, 2019, via RCA Records.
 A Matt Shultz directed music video for "Ready to Let Go" was released on January 31 as well.
 On September 23, Cage the Elephant announced tour dates in early 2020 in the UK and Europe.
 Supporting acts are Post Animal for the UK leg and SWMRS for the remainder of the European tour.
 On October 24, Cage the Elephant released a music video for the song "Social Cues" from their album Social Cues.
-It was shot at Adult Swims FishCenter Live in Atlanta, Georgia with additional direction from Matt Shultz.
+It was shot at Adult Swim's FishCenter Live in Atlanta, Georgia with additional direction from Matt Shultz.

+For the rest of 2019 they went on their "Night running tour" alongside Beck.

 In 2020, Social Cues won the band's second Grammy Award for Best Rock Album at the 62nd Annual Grammy Awards.
-The band contributed a cover of the Metallica song "The Unforgiven" to the charity tribute album The Metallica Blacklist, released in September 2021.
+The band contributed a cover of the Metallica song "The Unforgiven" to the charity tribute album The Metallica Blacklist, released in September 2021. they also played a show alongside Metallica and Greta Van Fleet that same year.
+In December 2021 Cage the Elephant released limited edition T-shirts, with all the proceeds going to support tornado victims and relief in Kentucky.

-On January 5, 2023, lead singer Matt Shultz was arrested in New York on charges of felony firearm possession.
+In 2022 Cage the Elephant hardly toured, this was a result of frontman Matt Shultz experiencing a severe mental health crisis triggered by an adverse reaction to prescribed ADHD medication, which led to paranoid delusions and a break from reality.
+This ultimately resulted in an event on January 5, 2023, where Shultz was arrested in New York on charges of felony firearm possession.
 Shultz was staying at The Bowery Hotel in Manhattan, where a hotel employee reportedly saw him carrying a firearm into the bathroom and called 9-1-1.
+In June, he made a plea deal, avoiding jail time, as well as allowing him to wipe the charges from his record should he "stay clean for one year."